top of page

 In the UK, I automatically own all of the photographs, regardless of who pays for the project.
 Unless it is agreed upfront, the copyright stays with me - the licensing agreement will then state the terms of exclusivity and usage for the organisation that has paid for it.

 Conversely, South Africa is one of the only countries in the world where I do not automatically own the work I have been commissioned to make.
 The organisation who pays for it automatically owns it.
-In this case the licensing and usage of the image are meaningless as they can do what they want with it.

-For every commission that I make in South Africa I have a clause in my contract that transfers the copyright of all the photographs to me.
+When working in South Africa, I have a clause in my contract that transfers the copyright of all the photographs to me.
+If I didn't, my licensing agreement would be rendered meaningless.

 In this article I will lay out the reasons why I insist on owning the copyright and why it necessary for the business of photography, and the safeguarding of everyone involved.
-These are:

 Image Licensing and Usage

 The pricing model for my business is based on the financial value of the work to the person or organisation that is commissioning it.
 There is a cost for creating the work (standard pricing for time and expenses) and then a cost for licensing (a sliding scale dependant on intended usage).
-For campaign collaborations and NGO commissions I give an all inclusive, three year license at a standard, discounted cost.

 This model allows me to create an image for an advertising campaign for Coca-Cola at a price of £10,000 or an image for the cover of their annual report for £2,000.
 Each job could take the same amount of time to complete, with a similar final image, but the usage would put them at different prices.

 The advertising campaign is designed to sell products, so it has a high financial value.
 The value is scaled by the size of the audience.
-Read more about licensing and my pricing structure here.

 The cover of the annual report has less financial value and is intended to illustrate a business document, rather than sell products.